SDSU-GCO/SDSU-GCO.github.io/Unity ECS Small Game Dev Guide.md

 ###  Step 2.
 Install your Tools
 Now that you got enough of an idea in your head where you are ready to start this adventure, download an appropriate version of Unity.
 Start a new project when you are ready.

-*For the 2018.1.0.12b, once you open a project, you will need to need to go to Edit->Project Settings->Player and in the "Other Settings" category you need to change the Scripting Runtime to use Stable .NET 4.x rath than Legacy .NET 3.5.
-You'll then want to replace the manifest.json in your Unity project's packages folder with the manifest.json from one of Unity's ECS examples.
+*Once you open a project, you may need to need to go to Edit->Project Settings->Player and in the "Other Settings" category you need to change the Scripting Runtime to use Stable .NET 4.x rath than Legacy .NET 3.5.
+You'll then want to open the Package Manager Window from the toolbar and add the Entities Preview Package.
 You may have to re-import all assets in your project to get it to work.
 You will also probably have to update Visual Studio and possibly install the .NET 4.0-4.6 kits in Visual Studio.
 But if everything works correctly, you should have 0 red errors in the console window.
 In Visual Studio, you can test if everything is working by adding*
 ```csharp
 using Unity.Mathematics;